 Jill Willcox began her career as a registered nurse, working as a liaison between health insurance companies and patients with catastrophic-changing injuries.
 After moving to the greater New England area, Jill started a women-owned small business (WOSB) named Iterators LLC.
 Iterators LLC has been recognized for its Diversity, Equity, and Inclusion (DE&I) efforts since its inception adding to better outcomes for their clients.

-Being a Women-Owned Small Business (WOSB) Presents Both Advantages and Challenges in t...
+Being an SBA-certified Women-Owned Small Business (WOSB) Presents Both Advantages and ...

 We Can Help YouContact Us